 Apart from the opportunities, there are also risks associated with this development.
 In the TAB Foresight Report, trends related to digitalisation were consistently classified as factors for increased system vulnerability.
 A key issue is cybersecurity, including both (intentional) cyber attacks and (unintentional) failures, e.g. due to software errors.
 In addition, economic and geopolitical dependencies are important considerations, as well as concerns for consumer privacy, data security and empowerment.
 The latter issues become more pressing the more AI-based applications are used in private households.

-The aim of this TA project is to gain insights into the current and future use of AI in decentralised electricity systems, to assess the opportunities, and identify risks associated with AI-based applications.
+The aim of this TA project is to take stock of the current and prospective use of AI in in the electricity system, to assess the potential of AI-supoorted applications and to identify the risks associated with the application of.

 • AI-based applications at the neighbourhood or community level that aim to match demand to the availability of renewable supply and thus maximise the local use of renewable electricity.
 Examples include shared battery storage (neighbourhood-scale batteries) or photovoltaic systems.